 188A (Fall quarter) - ECE 188A primarily focuses on the initial project design and development stage.
 After choosing a project, each group begins researching the critical elements of their project, developing a preliminary project plan with a set of preliminary design specifications, and gives a short preliminary presentation to the class describing their projects.
 Students then continue to refine their plan and begin prototyping and design testing.
 By the end of the quarter, each group finalizes their project plan and product design specifications, demonstrates a prototype of at least one system/element of their project, and gives a 30 minute presentation detailing (1) The Project Plan, (2) Product Design Specifications, (3) Budget, (4) Prototyping and Testing, and (5) Division of Labor (individual responsibilities).

-188B (Spring quarter) - In ECE 188B, the final quarter of the sequence, students finalize their designs and product specifications, and then assemble and debug their products.
+188C (Spring quarter) - In ECE 188C, the final quarter of the sequence, students finalize their designs and product specifications, and then assemble and debug their products.
 At the end of the quarter, each group presents and demos their product at the ECE/CS Capstone Presentation day.
-Final presentations include a 30 minute oral presentation, as well as a poster presentation and product demo.
-Final products are evaluated based on the final specifications that were set out for the product.
+Final presentations include a 25-minute oral presentation, as well as a poster presentation and product demo.